drinkataco/dotfiles/docs/zsh.md

 - `<C-R>` - Paste the selected command from history onto the command-line
 - `<M-C>` - cd into the selected directory

+## Commands

+[vi-mode](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/vi-mode) is enabled to allow you to perform vi commands inline in the shell.

+Use `vv` in normal mode (`<Esc>`) to edit in a vim window.
+### gpg

+Encrypt and sign data communications.
+[This tutorial](https://www.devdungeon.com/content/gpg-tutorial) is pretty helpful.

+- `gpg --encrypt -r recipient@example.org file.txt` - encrypt a file for recipient
+- `gpg --decrypt file.txt.gpg > decrypted.txt` - decrypt file
+- `gpg --sign file.txt` - sign a file, but don't encrypt